-If we want to use additional packages that is not available in Node core module, we can install them using npm, which is the Node package manager.
+If we want to use additional packages not available in the Node core module, we can install them using npm, which is the Node package manager.

-npm is automatically installed when we installed Node.js.
+npm is automatically installed when we install Node.js.
 We can use npm to install, update or remove Node packages on our computer and our projects.

 The registries are where the packages (modules) are stored.
 Developers download packages from the npm registry and publish their packages to the registry.